 You can also review the Frogs and Toads by State List or a field guide.
 The Cornell Lab of Ornithology Macaulay Library, Western Soundscape Archive, and AmphibiaWeb feature frog and toad calls for look up and practice.

 FrogWatch USA Chapters are hosted at AZA-accredited zoos and aquariums and other like-minded organizations.
 Chapter Coordinators recruit, train, and support local volunteers.
-There are currently 141 chapters established throughout the United States across 41 states and Washington, DC.
+There are currently over 140 chapters established throughout the United States.
 View the complete list of FrogWatch USA chapters.

 Volunteer training emphasizes the nature of science as it relates to frog and toad call identification and reporting.
 Lecture and course material focus on the ways in which volunteers contribute to FrogWatch USA's long-term, large-scale scientific knowledge base.
 By following systematic and standardized data collection protocols, volunteers contribute to the understanding of local frog and toad species presence as well as their natural history, range, and behavior.
 Volunteer training opportunities are available in-person and online.

 FrogWatch USA chapters offer a variety of in-person training opportunities tailored to the local frog and toad species and wetland habitats to be surveyed.
 More than 100 volunteer training sessions are held annually across the United States.
 View the FrogWatch USA volunteer training schedule.